s-vinay/explore-dbt/index.md

 Business users always need some historical data to run some analytics for their day-to-day decisions.
 Some of the examples of analytical decisions are potential customer churn, top / bottom-10 customers, product return analysis, price forecasting and many more.
 The source data for all such reporting / analytics is in general available in business transactional systems like an ERP or a custom-designed application.
 This source data needs to be **E**xtracted, **T**ransformed and **L**oaded (called ETL) into data warehouses such as Google Bigquery, Snowflake, AWS Redshift or others.

+dbt plays the role of tranforming data which is the **"T"** of the ETL.
+The traditional methodology of sequentially performing ETL is now transformed by dbt into ELT.
+In other words, dbt reads the loaded data, performs necessary transformations and generates models into warehouse.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for